HandBrake/HandBrake-docs/source/docs/en/1.0.0/developer/install-dependencies-fedora.markdown

 Installing dependencies on Fedora
 =================================

-The following instructions are for [Fedora](https://getfedora.org) 20 and later.
+The following instructions are for [Fedora](https://getfedora.org) 20.

 Dependencies: